pure-english/dictionary/README.md

 - [ ] Option menu to hide specific stuff in the searches
 - [ ] Ability to put in Thorn and Wynn, lowercase and uppercase, via buttons

+### Editor TODO

+* Function that takes the list of lemmas, gets their etymology and, if the etymology origin and sub-origin isn't present, add them to a list
+* When a chip is pressed, emit that word up and send it back to the dictionary
+* Colour chips depending on their etymology
+* Filter chips, depending on what origin(s) are selected

 ## TODO

 - [x] Fix duplicates of search due to second Anglish spellings